vilcek/GetAndCleaningData/CodeBook.md

 ## 2. Data Sources

-Data sources for this project were obtained from some files obtained after unzipping the data set named "[UCI HAR Dataset.zip"][], downloaded from the ["Human Activity Recognition Using Smartphones"][] repository
+Data sources for this project were obtained from some files obtained after unzipping the data set named "UCI HAR Dataset.zip", downloaded from the "Human Activity Recognition Using Smartphones" [repository][]

 The necessary files are: